agilord/aws_client/generated/aws_autoscaling_api/README.md

 **Generated Dart library from API specification**

 *About the service:*
-Amazon EC2 Auto Scaling is designed to automatically launch or terminate EC2 instances based on user-defined scaling policies, scheduled actions, and health checks.
-Use this service with AWS Auto Scaling, Amazon CloudWatch, and Elastic Load Balancing.
+Amazon EC2 Auto Scaling is designed to automatically launch and terminate EC2 instances based on user-defined scaling policies, scheduled actions, and health checks.

 ## Links